penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 **Script items** fill that gap, they run JavaScript directly on the Zabbix Server or Proxy and can fetch, process, and return data exactly how you need it.

-In this chapter, we'll explore what script items can do through **three working examples**:
+In this chapter, we'll explore what script items can do through **two working examples**:

 1. Checking GitHub repository stars via public API
-2. Monitoring SSL certificate expiry using the SSL Labs API
-3. Querying the Zabbix API for problem triggers
+2. Querying the public weather page Open-Meteo

 ---